27 Epic Things to Do in Cabo San Lucas (and Beyond)

 This post may contain affiliate links.
 If you make a purchase through them, we may earn a small commission (at no cost to you).

 Beaches with buzz?
 Eye-popping resorts?
 Stunning coastal scenery?
-Check!
+Check, check, check!

-Welcome to Los Cabos, Mexico, the chic desert-meets-the-sea resort destination in Baja California Sur.
+Welcome to Los Cabos, Mexico’s chic desert-meets-the-sea playground at the tip of Baja California Sur.

 Best Things to Do in Cabo San Lucas